 What kind of content can I submit for my journal?

-Journaling can take many forms: handwritten entries in physical journals, typed entries, drawings, paintings, photographs or music, oral or video recordings, just to name a few.
+Journaling can take many forms handwritten entries in physical journals, typed entries, drawings, paintings, photography or music, oral or video recordings, just to name a few.
 Choose a medium that best expresses your creativity.

 How do I submit my journal?